vmware-samples/tau-research/2022-H2-Emotet-Resurrection/README.md

-# VMware Emotet Threat Report 2022: Dataset IoCs
+# 2022 VMware Emotet Threat Report: Dataset IoCs

 This distribution package contains some key IoCs of dataset samples used in the Report "Emotet Resurrection".